yannickn262/yannickn262.github.io/_pages/about.md

 header:
   image: "/images/central-park.jpg"
 ---
-I'm a entry level data scientist who excels at Exploratory Analysis, Data Visualization, and Front-End Web Development.
+I'm a sophomore at the University of Michigan who's just embarked on my Data Science journey.
+I excel at Exploratory Analysis, Data Visualization, and Front-End Web Development.